mzjp2/ichack18/README.md

 ```
 python3 playlist.py "image"
 ```
 where image is the name of an image file in the same directory as playlist.py, e.g "room.jpg".
+Then enter your username and allow access to your account in the browser window that opens up.
+Copy the URL of the redirected URL into the console and press enter.
+A new playlist in your account will be created.

 ### Prerequisites